zsiki/GeoEasy/doc/reference_guide.rst

 ...............

 Save settings to *geo\_easy.msk* file.
-This file is used to set the parameters after starting the program.
+This file will be used to set the parameters after restarting the program.

 Exit
 ....